-In Bourlet’s atelier on Connaught Street, Gabrielle Rendell and her expert craftsmen create frames for masterpieces consigned by museums, international galleries and passionate private clients.
+In Bourlet’s atelier on Connaught Street, expert craftsmen create frames for masterpieces consigned by museums, international galleries and passionate private clients.

 Bourlet and ‘Vogue 100’ at the National Portrait Gallery.

-In the early part of 2016, Bourlet was engaged by the National Portrait Gallery to complete framing work on a centrepiece room of their exhibition ‘Vogue 100: A Century of Style’.
+For the major show ‘Vogue 100: A Century of Style’, Bourlet was engaged by the National Portrait Gallery to complete framing work on a centrepiece room of the exhibition.

 Bourlet’s clients comprise people of exquisite manners as well as taste; our archives contain countless letters from the most famous galleries and individuals in the world.

 A hand-written note from Gladstone, detailing instructions for a newly-framed portrait to be sent to Hawarden Castle.